What is Decagon AI? Use cases, limitations, and better alternatives for enterprise support

 Omnichannel excellence

-Modern support isn’t limited to a single touchpoint.
-The best AI agents can engage across channels — and do it with full context.
-Assembled AI agents unify conversations across voice, chat, and email, so nothing gets lost in translation and customers get consistent, high-quality responses no matter where they show up.
+Omnichannel excellence means AI agents can handle conversations across voice, chat, and email with full context continuity.
+Modern support isn't limited to a single touchpoint — customers expect consistent service wherever they reach out.
+Assembled AI agents unify these conversations so nothing gets lost in translation and customers get high-quality responses no matter which channel they choose.

 Comprehensive analytics